Ranjana1207/Classifying-Cyber-security-Incidents-with-Machine-Learning/README.md

 The goal is to classify incidents as:

-*True Positive (TP): A confirmed threat.
+⁕True Positive (TP): A confirmed threat.
-*Benign Positive (BP): A false alarm.
+⁕Benign Positive (BP): A false alarm.
-*False Positive (FP): A misidentified threat.
+⁕False Positive (FP): A misidentified threat.

 Key Features & Skills

 This project allows you to dive deep into several crucial aspects of data science and machine learning:

-Data Preprocessing & Feature Engineering:
+• Data Preprocessing & Feature Engineering:
 Cleaning and transforming raw data into useful features for model training.

-Machine Learning Classification Techniques:
+• Machine Learning Classification Techniques:
 Employing algorithms like Random Forest, XGBoost, and others for incident classification.

-Evaluation Metrics:
+• Evaluation Metrics:
 Using Macro-F1 Score, Precision, and Recall to assess model performance.

-Cybersecurity Frameworks:
+• Cybersecurity Frameworks:
 Leveraging the MITRE ATT&CK framework for better understanding of cybersecurity data.

-Handling Imbalanced Datasets:
+• Handling Imbalanced Datasets:
 Implementing strategies like SMOTE, class weights, and ensemble methods to deal with imbalanced data.

-Model Optimization:
+• Model Optimization:
 Fine-tuning model parameters for optimal performance.

-Business Use Cases
+• Business Use Cases
 The developed solution can significantly improve multiple areas of cybersecurity operations:

 Security Operations Centers (SOCs): Automates the triage process and enhances analysts' decision-making.